akveo/nebular/src/framework/auth/UPGRADE.md

 })`
 ```

-3. Register strategies through special `setup` method, so instead of the object:
+3. Register strategies through special `setup` method, so instead of the `providers` object,
+where object key - is a strategy name and value is a configuration:

 ```
-strategies: {
+providers: {
   email: {
     service: NbEmailPassAuthProvider,
     config: { ... }